Snowflake-Labs/snowpark-containers-llama-2-sample/README.md

 3. Streamlit container - a container to demo calling the LLM from Streamlit in a chat app (using the OpenAI API format)

 ⚠️ BE SURE TO BUILD THESE FOR `linux/amd64`⚠️
 If you are using a Mac M1 or M2 device, by default your docker client may build ARM based images.
 Our compute pools today are x86.
-You will need to make sure you are using Docker buildx so that you can build and emulate x86 images.
-You can do this by running `docker buildx create --use --name x86_64-builder --platform linux/amd64` and then `docker buildx build --platform linux/amd64 -t <image_name> .` for each of the images.
+You will need to make sure you are using Docker emulation so that you can build and emulate x86 images.
+You can do this by running `docker buildx create --use --name x86_64-builder --platform linux/amd64` and then `docker build --platform linux/amd64 -t <image_name> .` for each of the images.

 #### Get the repository URL